shangsuru/blog/content/posts/codeql/index.md

 # Advanced Functionality

 CodeQL also offers advanced analysis modes.
 Variant Analysis takes a known vulnerability and models its characteristics into a CodeQL query, which can then be run across several repositories to find vulnerabilities.
 Taint Tracking Analysis emulates a program run and tracks data from an origin, called the source, usually user provided input, to a destination, called sink representing a vulnerable or dangerous function.
 If there is a flow from source to sink, it means a vulnerability might exist in the code.
-To run a Taint Tracking Analysis, we need to define sources, sinks, taint steps and sanitizers.
-Next we will see a small example that uses Taint Tracking to detect a SQL injection vulnerability.
+To run a Taint Tracking Analysis, we need to define sources, sinks, and optionally taint steps and sanitizers.
+Next we will see a small example that uses taint tracking to detect a SQL injection vulnerability.

 # Hands-On